coatk1/books/christian-living/marriage-on-the-rock.rst

 * Communication is the most important vehicle in a marriage.
 * Your words are powerful so watch what you say and repent of any unholy language you used.
 * Understand and accept the difference between men and women communication styles.
-* Women need open and detailed communication.
-Communication for women is like sex for men, turning off your words is like the stopping of sex.
-Women are physically modest and needs a protected/ safe environment to open up for sex.
-* Men need trust and security.
-Men are emotionally modest and needs a protected/ safe environment to open up to talk.
-* Parents purpose are to transition children from their care and usher them to the arms of God, and to meet their basic needs; identity, security, purpose, and acceptance.
-* They dependent on parents to meet those needs until they are young adults.
-* Children will have an understanding of God based on the parents characteristics, treatment of them, love and truth, and being involved.
-They see us as God when young.
-This will help them to accept Jesus.
-* Children will follow what we do, not what we say.
-* Parents lifestyle will impact children's development and exposure.
-* Abuse: physical, emotional, or spiritual influences that are harmful and demonstrates ungodliness.
-* Discipline your children with love and consistency (following through).
-* Parents must agree on discipline and share the discipline responsibilities.
-* God wants us to enjoy sex, it's good, He created it.
-He placed parameters on sex to protect us from harm.
-* Whatever practices a married couple decide on (within the parameters), here are questions to consider:

-  * Does this increase oneness and intimacy?
-  * Is it mutually pleasurable or or agreed upon?
-  * Is it hygienically and physically safe?
-  * Can I do it with a clear conscience before God?
-  * Is this someone I would want my children to practice in their marriage?

-* Pray together on your sex lives and what you'd like to accomplish.
-* Men are misinformed and deceived when it comes to sex.
-* One should be able to share their sexual needs and desires with their spouse, but the inspiration should not come from negative influences.
-* You should be selfless in wanting to satisfy your spouse before yourself.
-* Things men should know:

-  * Her life being satisfied and feeling safe.
-  * Talking and quality time.
-  * Be aware of her performance anxiety.
-  * Attention after sex.
-  * Implicit touching and tenderness.

-* Understand the sexual differences between men and women.
-* Women should seek Godly counsel if sexually abused and for sexual guilt.
-* Tips for handling in-laws:

-  * Honor: Grown and married children can still honor their parents while setting healthy boundaries.
-Parents no longer have an God-approved authority over the child's life.
-Show love and honor while maintaining boundaries.
-  * Separation: Married couples must have a healthy separation/ re-prioritization from their parents, to have quality time with each other and the children, in addition to building your identities.
-You need the space to be who God called you both to be.
-Problems with mother-in-laws:

-    * Lack Other Fulfilling Relationships.
-    * Identity is Tied to Child's (Triangling, Cross-Gender Identification).
-    * Adversarial with Child's Spouse.

-  * Protection: Protect your spouse and children from interference or criticism by parents.
-Limit exposure to those who don't support or respect your values.
-Ten Commandments for Grandparents (pg.269).
-  * Friendship: View parents as friends, confront them the way you would a friend, respectfully.

-* One must forgive their ex-spouse in order to have a healthier marriage moving forward.
-* Inner vows are dangerous to one's spiritual and emotional health.
-It makes us God by saying what we will or won't do (note this isn't the same as boundaries).
-* Being able to forgive (others as well as yourself) free yourself from your past.
-* Receive God's grace in order to give grace.
-You cannot give what you don't have.
-* The purpose of dating is to examine the character of another person and your level of compatibility.
-* Be committed to your new marriage and not assume failure.
-* When remarrying, be one.
-Assume all ownership and responsibility for your lives (including children).
-* You must give your children to your new spouse and/ or receive their children.
-* Be sensitive to the child's emotions.
-* Allow your spouse to have agape love for your children.
-* Know that when remarrying, you assume everything from the new spouses life, the good and the bad.
-* Family should be built around the marriage, nothing else.
-Make your marriage a priority.
-* Don't allow fear and emotions to drive your decisions.
-* If ex-spouse is being a negative influence to the children, continue to be a positive influence.
-* Have a healthy line of communication as well as boundaries, with the ex-spouse.
-* Have boundaries with the step-children.
-* Listen to your children, especially if there is abuse.
-* Children need to forgive the their parents for divorce.
-* Proper dating is patient when introducing the children.
-* The new spouse should honor the ex-spouse and not fuel or allow negative feelings of ex-spouse/ biological parent.

 Needs
 -----